 Who can you provide for references?

-The best thing to do is get two references from current clients, as well as a third reference from a professional who does not work for the same firm.
+The best thing to do is ask for references from current clients, as well as a third reference from a professional who does not work for the same firm.
 This shows you that his clients are happy and that he is professionally respected.
 Ask your friends and family who they use and whether they can recommend their services.

 What will I find if I research your regulatory record?

 You’ll have to do the legwork here to find out how honest the potential advisor is.
 However, he should be upfront about any regulatory violations, especially since some are nothing for a customer to worry about, such as settled customer complaints or failing to get his marketing materials pre-approved.
 You can use a search tool like the SEC’s Action Lookup to check whether there are any legal or administrative proceeding filed against them.

 Note, there are red flags that are a clear sign to make a beeline for the door (or hang-up button) such as if the advisor recommends any of the following:

-- Taking equity out of your home to invest it.
+- Tells you to take equity out of your home to invest it.

-- Buying a variable annuity for the tax benefits without first maxing out your tax-deferred retirement plan.
+- Recommend you buy a variable annuity for the tax benefits without first maxing out your tax-deferred retirement plan.

-- Charging you 1% of your assets for portfolio management without offering services beyond investments and without explaining how or why you’re invested.
+- Charge you 1% of your assets for portfolio management without offering services beyond investments.

-- Deciding where to invest your money based on their commission structure.
+- Determine where to invest your money based on their commission structure.

 4. Make a decision

 Once you’ve interviewed the shortlist of advisors, reflect on the interviews.
-Which one do you think is the overall best fit?
+Which one do you think is the best fit?
 You should consider your gut feelings, did any of them make you feel confident and positive about your future?
-Did any of them give you a suspicious feeling or did you feel you could trust any of them?
 How about their level of experience, reputation, certification, and investment philosophy?
 Choose the one who provides the best overall value of the bunch.
 If you don’t feel great about any of them, start over from step one.

 How to choose a good financial advisor: The bottom line

-Do your due diligence, but also trust your gut and you’ll be sure to have a financial advisor that works for you and your family’s financial future and security.
-And remember, it’s not a one-and-done decision.
+Financial advice needs to be an ongoing process that measures progress and adapts to changing goals and life circumstances.
+Also, remember, it’s not a one-and-done decision.
 Keep checking in with yourself to see if you are still happy with the person as time goes on.
 Ask yourself if they are keeping your best interests in mind, staying true to what they promised, and delivering the results you need.

 For help finding leading financial advisors without hours of research or networking, browse our list below– complete with reviews and ratings from the firm’s past clients.